-Largely forgotten by today's students of industrial and naval history, William Beardmore, Baron Invernairn played a pivotal role in the prosperity of late nineteenth and early twentieth century Glasgow, his adopted city.
-After the Great War, Beardmore earned the accolade, "The Field Marshall of Industry" as well as a peerage for his great contribution to the output of munitions.
+William Beardmore, Baron Invernairn is largely forgotten by today's students of industrial and naval history.
+He played a pivotal role in the prosperity of late nineteenth and early twentieth century Glasgow, his adopted city.
+After the Great War, he earned the accolade, "The Field Marshall of Industry".
+He also was made a peer for his great contribution to the output of munitions.

 In 1919 he began developing many different modes of transport.
 Sadly, his failure to deal with the consequences of the economic climate of the 1920s crippled the company.
 He was forced out and he died in 1936, in his eightieth year.